Why is reading so important?

 Learning to read is about listening and understanding as well as working out print.
 Through hearing stories, children are exposed to a rich and wide vocabulary, which helps improve their language and understanding.
 Even if your child doesn’t understand every word, they’ll hear new sounds, words and phrases which they can then try out, copying what they have heard.

 Reading together should be fun so pick books that you both enjoy!
-You can share picture books, chapter books, poetry and non-fiction, find what interests your child.
-The library is a perfect option if you are struggling for choice.
+You can share picture books, chapter books, poetry and non-fiction, and find what interests your child.
+A library is a perfect option if you are struggling with your choice.